vegardit/vegardit-maven-parent/README.md

   - `**/*.yaml`
   - `**/*.yml`
 - Configures the [maven-enforcer-plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/usage.html) to help maintaining Maven best practices.
+- Configures the [maven-checkstyle-plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/) to be executed in the package phase.
+  By default it will use [this](src/etc/checkstyle.xml) checkstyle configuration.
+To use another configuration set one of the following project properties:
+  - `checkstyle.config.path`: path to a config file on your local filesystem.
+  - `checkstyle.config.artifact`: Maven artifact coordinates to a config file available in a configured Maven repository. \
+    The format is `<groupId>:<artifactId>:<version>:<type>[:<classifier>]`, e.g. `com.vegardit.maven:vegardit-maven-parent:2.1.0:xml:checkstyle`.
 - Configures the [jacoco-maven-plugin](https://www.eclemma.org/jacoco/trunk/doc/maven.html) for [test coverage](https://en.wikipedia.org/wiki/Code_coverage).
 - Executes test classes named `*Test` as unit-tests with the [maven-surefire-plugin](http://maven.apache.org/surefire/maven-surefire-plugin/) and test classes named `*ITest` as integration-tests with the [maven-failsafe-plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/) in the verify [licefycle phase](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
 - Displays execution times of Maven plugins at the end of the build via [maven-buildtime-extension](https://github.com/timgifford/maven-buildtime-extension), e.g.: